Nuitka/Nuitka/README.rst

 =======================================

-The process of making standalone executables for Windows traditionally involves using an external dependency walker in order to copy necessary libraries along with the compiled executables to the distribution folder.
+The process of making standalone executables for Windows traditionally involves using an external dependency walker to copy necessary libraries along with the compiled executables to the distribution folder.

-There is plenty of ways to find that something is missing.
+There are plenty of ways to find that something is missing.
 Do not manually copy things into the folder, esp. not DLLs, as that's not going to work.
-Instead make bug reports to get these handled by Nuitka properly.
+Instead, make bug reports to get these handled by Nuitka properly.

 Windows errors with resources